Andezion/Andezion/README.md

 ## Hello 🧏‍♂️

 ### 🤓 I'm computer science student from Poland:
-- I study at Łódź Polytechnic, Faculty of Informatics.
+- I study at Lodz University of Technology, Faculty of Informatics.
-- I graduated from Kharkov Polytechnic, specialising in Engineering Electrophysics.
+- I graduated from Kharkov University of Technology, specialising in Engineering Electrophysics.
 - Particularly advanced in solving maths and physics problems.
 - I have a passion for writing games, simulations of physical laws, calculators, and more.
 ---